eclipse-openj9/openj9-docs/docs/xxidletuningcompactonidle.md

 This option controls garbage collection processing with compaction when the state of the OpenJ9 VM is set to idle.

+<i class="fa fa-exclamation-triangle" aria-hidden="true"></i> **Restrictions:**
+1. This option is deprecated and will be removed in the future.
-<i class="fa fa-exclamation-triangle" aria-hidden="true"></i> **Restrictions:** This option applies only to Linux&reg; architectures when the Generational Concurrent (`gencon`) garbage collection policy is in use.
-This option is not effective if the object heap is configured to use large pages.
+2. This option applies only to Linux&reg; architectures when the Generational Concurrent (`gencon`) garbage collection policy is in use.
+3. This option is not effective if the object heap is configured to use large pages.
+4. This option is not effective if [XX:+IdleTuningGcOnIdle](xxidletuninggconidle.md) is not specified.

 ## Syntax